Enterprise AI Economics Changed in 2026

 Code Auditing

-Now: The entire repository fits in the context window.
-The model can trace a data flow from user input to the database, through every intermediary service.
+Today, the entire repository fits in the context window.
+The model traces a data flow from user input to the database, through every intermediary service.
 Vulnerabilities that depend on component interactions — the most dangerous kind — are now detectable in a single operation.

 Technical Support With Full Context

-Before: An AI-powered support agent could only access the last few messages of a conversation.
-It had no visibility into the customer’s full history, their configuration, their previous tickets.
+The support use case changed just as dramatically.
+Previously, an AI-powered agent could only access the last few messages of a conversation — no visibility into the customer’s full history, configuration, or previous tickets.

-Now: The agent can load all relevant history — prior tickets, product configuration, specific technical documentation — and respond with real context, not generic answers.
+With million-token windows, the agent loads all relevant history — prior tickets, product configuration, specific technical documentation — and responds with real context, not generic answers.

 The Tiered Model Strategy